-attribute_declaration ::= attribute identifier: type_mark ;
+685 attribute_declaration ::= attribute identifier: type_mark ;

 The identifier is said to be the designator of the attribute.
-An attribute may be associated with an entity declaration, an architecture, a configuration, a procedure, a function, a package, a type, a subtype, a nature, a subnature, a constant, a signal, a variable, a quantity, a terminal, a component, a label, a literal, a unit, a group, or a file.
+An attribute may be associated with an entity declaration, an architecture, a configuration, a procedure, a function, a package, a type, a subtype, a constant, a signal, a variable, a quantity, a terminal, a component, a label, a literal, a unit, a group, or a file.